ethanokamura/surfbored/packages/README.md

-  ├── app_ui/                    # UI elements including theme, commonly used widgets, and constants ├── board_repository/          # Handles board data and its interaction with API's ├── post_repository/           # Handles post data and its interaction with API's ├── tag_repository/            # Handles tag data and its interaction with API's └── user_repository/           # Handles user data and its interaction with API's
+  ├── app_ui/                    # UI elements including theme, commonly used widgets, and constants ├── board_repository/          # Handles board data and its interaction with API's ├── post_repository/           # Handles post data and its interaction with API's └── user_repository/           # Handles user data and its interaction with API's
 ```